Smallest Suffixient Sets: Effectiveness, Resilience, and Calculation: Conclusions and Open Questions

 \section{Conclusions and Open Questions}

 We have contributed to the understanding of $\chi$ as a new measure of repetitiveness, better finding its place among more studied ones.
-Figure~\ref{fig:measures} shows the (now) known relations around $\chi$ (cf. \cite{NavSurvey}).
+Figure~\ref{fig:measures} shows the (now) known relations around $\chi$ (cf.~\cite{NavSurvey}).
+We also proved various additive and multiplicative lower and upper bounds on the sensitivity of $\chi$ to various string operations: appends/prepends, general edits, rotations, and reversals.
+As a direct consequence of our results, we derive new simple linear-time online algorithms to compute smallest suffixient sets, and thus $\chi$, as a modification of Ukkonen's and Weiner's suffix tree constructions \cite{Ukk95,Wei73}.

 There are still many interesting open questions about $\chi$.
-One of the most important is whether $\chi$ is reachable.
-Proving $b=O(\chi)$ would settle this question on the affirmative, and at the same time give the first copy-paste measure that is comparable with $\chi$.
-We conjecture, instead, that $\chi$ is not reachable, proving which would imply that $\gamma$ is also unreachable, a long-time open question.
+As a follow-up to our conference paper, it has been recently shown that our bound $\chi \le 2r$ is tight \cite{tight2r}.
+It was also proved recently that $\chi$ is reachable \cite{SB26}, a major breakthrough.
+Nevertheless, it is still not known if $\chi = \Omega(b)$.

-One consequence of Corollary~\ref{cor:chi_uncomparable_g} is that $\chi \not \in O(g\log^k(n/g))$ for any $k > 0$.
-It could be the case, though, that $\chi = O(\delta\log n)$, because the separation of $\chi$ and $\delta$ on de Bruijn sequences is a $\Theta(\log n)$ factor.
+One consequence of Corollary~\ref{cor:chi_uncomparable_g} is that $\chi \not \in O(g\log^k(n/g))$ for any $k \ge 0$.
+It could be the case, though, that $\chi \in O(\delta\log n)$, because the separation of $\chi$ and $\delta$ on de Bruijn sequences is a $\Theta(\log n)$ factor.

-Regarding edit operations, it seems that that $\sre(w')/\sre(w)$ is $O(1)$ for all the string operations we considered.
-Showing a multiplicative constant for insertion would imply the existence of a constant for rotation and vice versa.
-It is also open whether $r = O(\chi\log \chi)$.
-If this were true ---and provided that $\chi$ has $O(1)$ multiplicative sensitivity to string operations--- it would imply that $r$ has $O(\log n)$ multiplicative sensitivity to these operations, making the already known lower bounds on multiplicative sensitivity \cite{AFI23,GILPST21,GILRSU25} tight.
+Regarding edit operations, we proved a lower bound of $\Omega(\sqrt{n})$ to their additive sensitivity.
+A trivial upper bound is $O(n)$ because $\chi \le n$, but we conjecture that the sensitivity is indeed $\Theta(\sqrt{n})$.
+Proving or disproving this conjecture is an open problem (per our results, it suffices to prove the bound $O(\sqrt{n})$ for rotations, deletions, or substitutions).
+With respect to multiplicative sensitivity, experiments suggest that $\sre(w')/\sre(w)$ is $O(1)$ for all the string operations we considered.
+We proved such a multiplicative constant for reversals.
+Proving the same for insertions would imply the existence of a constant for rotation and vice versa.
+It is also open whether $r = O(\chi\log n)$.
+If this were true ---and provided that $\chi$ has $O(1)$ multiplicative sensitivity to string operations--- it would imply that $r$ has $O(\log n)$ multiplicative sensitivity to these operations, making the already known lower bounds on multiplicative sensitivity~\cite{AFI23,GILPST21,GILRSU25} tight.
 If the conjecture were false, then $\chi$ could be considerably smaller than $r$ in some string families.

-\subsubsection{Acknowledgements}

-We thank Davide Cenzato for his code to compute smallest suffixient sets, which was helpful to analyse the behavior of $\chi$.
+In the same line, observe that Lemma \ref{le:reverse_multiplicative} implies that, either $r(w)/r(w^R)=\omega(\log n)$ and $r$ can be $\omega(\chi\log n)$, or $r(w)/r(w^R) = O(\log n)$ and this known bound is tight.

+\subsection{Acknowledgements}